connexcs/docs/docs/customer-portal/cp-group.md

     ![alt text][sequential]

-+ **Destination**: Click **:material-plus:**, then click `Edit` to enter the Destination (External number or Internal extension, SIP User, group, DID, etc.) and Ring Timeout (maximum amount of time for a call to ring before moving to next group member).
++ **Destination**: Click :material-plus:, then click `Edit` to enter the Destination (External number or Internal extension, SIP User, group, DID, etc.) and Ring Timeout (maximum amount of time for a call to ring before moving to next group member).

 *(**SIP:** Session Initiation Protocol, **DID:** Direct Inward Dialing)*